KarolHarumi/semanaomnistack_bethehero/readme.md

 ## Installation

-Install NPM dependencies and run `nodemon` on terminal
+Install NPM dependencies and run `npm start` on terminal

 ## Support
 For any support contact me by email on karol.harumi@gmail.com